|UCAS code||LN12||Duration||3 years (BA)|

-Economics and Management at Oxford
+Economics and Management

-A typical weekly timetable
+A typical week

-- Six lectures and two tutorials or classes
+- Two tutorials or classes

 Three courses are taken:

-First University examinations:
+First University examinations: three written papers

 The content and format of this course may change in some circumstances.
 Read further information about potential course changes.